sgagnier06/Project_Botany563/manuscript/notebook-log.md

 #nodelabels()

-### Note: Still need to consult biological data to root the tree

-#For an example, I rooted the tree at the root the ML tree suggested:
+#I rooted the tree at the root the ML tree suggested:

 #rtre = root(tre, node=76, resolve.root=TRUE)